r00li/CarCluster/README.md

 - BMW 5 Series (F10, BMW F platform)
 - Mini Cooper (third generation, F55/F56/F57, BMW F platform)

-This project supports both the older VW PQ platform cars (like the Polo and Superb) and newer VW MQB platform cars.
-Your best bet is probably the Polo cluster since it has the most features tested and working.
-MQB clusters are still missing some functionality (mostly various indicators).
-For both platforms some modifications might be needed based on the specific car model, so if you are unsure, get the specific clusters mentioned here.
+For people just starting I would recommend one of the BMW F series clusters or a VW MQB based cluster.
+If you want to try other clusters from same platform, they will probably work, but modifications might be needed based on the specific car model.
+If you are unsure if it will work, get the specific clusters mentioned here.

 ***Newer MQB platform clusters like the T-Cross should be avoided**.
 After some (unknown) time they will enter into component protection mode which will flash the display and make most of the indicators useless.
 There is no known solution for this as of yet.
 I highly recommend you stick to older cars like Golf 7.